bluxmit/alnoda-workspaces/workspaces/base-workspace/README.md

 Since these jobs are owned by multiple users we need some kind of isolation.
 Running separate servers for every user would be too cost-inefficient.
 Most periodic tasks utilize compute resources from time to time, and running the server all the time would be such a waste.
 It makes more sense to have one server where all these virtual environments are running.
-Aslo it easier for sysops to monitor and maintain a single server.
+Also it easier for sysops to monitor and maintain a single server.

 Base-workspace is a way to provide isolated environments on a shared server, which is used by multiple users.
 It is more resource-efficient than VM, it is secure (if running under defualit user), and it is convenient to use, becuause Base-workspace is bootstrapped with many commonly used applications,